 The average mattress price has increased more slowly than inflation this century, but because most memory foam is so short lived, a typical mattress needs replacing in less than five years and actually gets replaced in fewer than eight years.
 Same for innerspring with memory foam padding or just a bag of foam.
 Mattress assemblers without coil winding machinery of their own now have to buy coils from importers and domestic coil makers at much higher cost than they were accustomed to.
 One solution, a very bad one for consumers, and a very profitable one for the manufacturers, has simply been to switch to making solid synthetic foam mattresses with no supporting spring core.
 The best mattresses (not only my opinion) are made with innerspring support cores.
 The best of these innerspring units are those that are generally described as “independent pocketed coil”.
 While such coils can be found in all price ranges, taller and better coils with more wire in each coil make better mattresses.
 All of the major brands now have one or more lines that have only synthetic fossil fuel based mystery foams, with a soft foam top layer on top of a firmer”support” foam core.
 These mattresses can feel pretty good during a five-minute test in a store, but fail miserably in the short and medium term at home.
 Few survive for the long term.
 One common denominator that links the majority of all mass-produced mattresses is the ubiquitous upholstery material visco-elastic “memory foam”.
 I can give you many reasons not to buy any mattress made with warm and gassy memory foam, but I promised you a minimum of negatives, and I want to save something for an article just about memory foam.

-When you walk into a showroom with an ocean of identical appearing white or beige cloth rectangles, often so thick and high that you need a stepstool to test them, you are usually at the tender mercies of a commission salesperson.
+When you walk into a mattress showroom with a sea of identical appearing white or beige cloth rectangles, often so thick and high that you need a stepstool to test them, you are usually at the tender mercies of a commission salesperson.
 Your salesperson may be a nice person, and probably is.
 However, the “Golden Rule” stops at the door.
 It morphs into something like “ Sell or Starve”, because no sale=no pay.
 The commission dollars are often much higher on higher profit items, or on completely-unknown higher profit off-brands.
 None of this promotes a consumer-friendly environment.
 Your best way to avoid being taken advantage of is to gain a little knowledge before you set out to shop.

 A guaranteed way for you get more and pay less is by saving the typical 100% retail markups when you buy at factory direct prices.
 If you get better quality and better prices you can ask yourself, what is the catch?
 Why doesn’t everyone seek out direct sellers.
 That depends.
 The catch is really different with different individual shoppers more than with different mattress sellers.
 Older people who are not very computer literate, and often resistant to change, tend to prefer the convenience of shopping in a local bricks and mortar store.
 Their children and grandchildren often with no memory of what life was like before the Internet find buying a mattress on the Internet a useful convenience.
 When you buy locally you almost always have to shop in what I call the “mattress maze”.
 No matter how many stores you visit you will find that making a decision only gets more difficult.
 Even if you write down all the “cutesy” mattress names, and not forget to write down the pre-haggling price, after only two stores it usually becomes a blur when you try to recall even one mattress that you liked.
 Making it even more difficult for you are the salespeople, now called retail sales associates (RSA’s), who will tell you anything that they think they have to tell you to get you to buy.
 Truth in mattress stores is at least as unchallenged as truth in politics.

 Mattresses are a “blind item”.
 They all more-or-less look alike.
 A major visual-only difference is the so-called pillow top mattresses.
 A pillow top on a mattress exists only to make the mattress appear to be more costly than it really is.
 Pillow top mattresses can be hard, soft, medium, or virtually anything in between.
 A pillow top on a mattress really is only an extra five minutes of strictly decorative sewing when the external cover is being assembled.
-The sewer, using dark thread for contrast, skillfully creates the appearance of a separate pillow.
+The sewing machine operator using dark thread for contrast, skillfully creates the appearance of a separate pillow.
 The actual surface feel of the mattress is completely dependent upon what padding is inside directly under the covering.
 Ironically, this “trick” rarely fails to work.

 Mattress shopping on the Internet is now becoming dominated by what I unflatteringly call snake-oil peddlers.
 A direct reference to the 19th century traveling medicine shows that served as small town entertainment, and a source of alcohol filled medicine bottles for shoppers who “never” drank alcohol.
 Many of these patent medicines also contained cocaine making them even more attractive for only a dollar or two.
 Ever wonder how Coca Cola got it’s name?
 In 2017 the snake oil mattress peddlers are delivering large attractive cloth bags of crushed and boxed memory foam, mystery foam, 100% synthetic latex, and some things that don’t belong in mattresses at all.
 They are actually selling “fear”.
 Or maybe freedom from fear.
 The gimmick first popularized by “Casper” is a very long free trial with minimal risk.
 If you don’t like it you can return it for a full refund within 100 or more days.
 They do not tell you how you are going to get it back to the factory.
 Even if you save the shipping carton, there is no way to get the genie back into the bottle.
 Your free trial mattress is now about 4× too large to fit.
 And FedEx and UPS will not accept anything so large even if you could get a new carton.
 To be fair, if you live in NYC, Casper’s HQ, they have a very busy service picking up the returns.
 But in every town and village in the country?
 I don’t think so.
 The newer newbies simply promise anything, but often have no method in place to honor promises.